Person looking at phone

 Sometimes you need to access social media from your computer.
 We're lucky on computers in that there are more very helpful browser extensions like News Feed Eradicator which hide certain elements of your social feeds to make them less distracting so that you can spend less time on social media.
 This is a really effective way to limit screen time on YouTube in particular.

-One tiny thing to do now: Find a news feed eradicator extension that works in your computer’s browser and install it.
-Or download Unscroll on your phone.
+Worth trying: Find a news feed eradicator extension for your computer's browser, or download Unscroll on your phone.

 8. Watch your screen time

-One tiny thing to do now: Make your screen time obvious by placing a screen time widget on your home page.
+Worth trying: Make your screen time obvious by placing a screen time widget on your home page.
+Or use an app that shows your time while you scroll.

 9. Make your phone less fun

-If you ever feel really attached to your phone you can make your phone less stimulating and therefore less addictive by turning the display greyscale setting.
+If you ever feel really attached to your phone, one option is to make it less stimulating by turning on the greyscale display setting.
 This is often found under accessibility settings and on iPhones you can set a shortcut to toggle greyscale with 3 taps of the home button.

-One tiny thing to do now: Find the greyscale setting for your phone and try turning it on.
+One option: Find the greyscale setting for your phone and try turning it on.

 10. Take a digital detox